-MoodShuffle Support
+MoodShuffle

-FAQ
+FAQ - General:

-Using MoodShuffle
+Using MoodShuffle:

 How can I get a copy of MoodShuffle?

-Will MoodShuffle work on my system?
+Will MoodShuffle work on my music player?

-Why is MoodShuffle free?
+Why isn't MoodShuffle free?

 Can I use MoodShuffle commercially?